Langtang Valley Trek

 For those trekking in the Himalayas for the first time, moderately fit adventurers, and travelers on a tight schedule, the Langtang Valley Trek offers remarkable scenic and cultural experiences in just 6 to 7 days.

-Langtang Valley Trek — Full 8-Day Itinerary
+Langtang Valley Trek: 7-Days Itinerary

 Show AllThe journey takes an out-and-back route: climbing up the valley to Kyanjin Gompa, where you can acclimatize with a hike to a high viewpoint, before returning along the same trail to Syabrubesi.
 Each overnight stay is strategically placed to facilitate a gradual increase in altitude and ensure proper acclimatization.